How to notify the DNO of an EV charger installation

 A DNO (distribution network operator) plays a significant role in the installation of an EV charger, but many people are unaware of what a DNO is and what they do.
 In fact, an essential part of the process of an EV chargepoint installation is notifying your DNO.
 But how do you notify the DNO of an EV charger installation?
 Who is the DNO?
 What role does the DNO play in an electric car charger installation?

-In this blog, we will explain what a DNO is, its role in an EV charger installation and how to notify the DNO of an EV charger installation.
+In this article, we will explain what a DNO is, its role in an EV charger installation and how to notify the DNO of an EV charger installation.

 What is a DNO?